 Q. Why is my backflow preventer is leaking?

-A. The backflow preventer is designed to remove water when the watering cycle stops or the system is turned off, so you should see dripping from it at system shutdown; it should not be dripping constantly.
-To troubleshoot leaking of this part, the first thing to check is the O-ring.
-O-rings deteriorate over time and need to be replaced periodically.
+A. The backflow preventer is designed to relieve pressure when the watering cycle stops or the system is turned off, so you will see water dripping from it at system shutdown.
+Backflow preventers should not be dripping constantly.
+To troubleshoot leaking of this part, the first thing to check is the O-ring seal in the female connection.
+O-rings deteriorate or dry out over time and need to be replaced periodically.
 Make sure the O-ring is seated all the way down in the part.
 Another cause for a leaking backflow preventer is incorrect placement in the head assembly.
 If it is placed upstream from a timer and the system is not being used but the hose is on, pressure will build up, which can destroy the backflow preventer.
 To relieve some of the pressure, water will leak from the relief holes.
 If a timer is used, it must always be installed first, before the backflow preventer.
 Remember to hand tighten these parts only and do not use teflon tape or pipe dope on hose thread connections.
 If you over tighten them, it can ruin the O-ring seal or cause cracks that will leak as well.